Equidistribution from Fractals: Application to iterated function systems: Theorems , and

 \begin{proof}[Proof of Theorem \ref{thm:totally-nonlinear-IFSs}] Let $\mu$ be a quasi-product measure for a real-analytic, totally non-linear IFS $\mathcal{I}$.
 We know that $\mu$ generates an EFD $P$; we will again show that $P$ is weak-mixing, i.e. $\Sigma(P,S)=\{0\}$.
 Together with Theorem \ref{thm:WM-pisot-case}, this will yield the result.

 Suppose for contradiction that $0\neq t_0\in\Sigma(P,S)$.
 We follow the scheme of the proof of Theorem \ref{thm:dissonant-IFSs}: instead of working with the original measure $\mu$, we consider a $P$-typical measure $\nu$ such that the phase measure is an atom $\delta_z$.
 This measure is a restriction of the attractor of a conjugated IFS $g\mathcal{I}$, which is also real-analytic.
 Since $\mathcal{I}$ is totally non-linear, $g\mathcal{I}$ is nonlinear, hence it contains a non-affine analytic map $h$.
-We can then find a non-trivial interval $U$ meeting the support of $\nu$, on which $h'$ is strictly monotone.
+We can then find a non-trivial interval $U$ meeting the support of $\nu$, on which $h'$ is strictly monotone (this is the point where analyticity gets used; if the IFS was merely $C^2$, a priori $h'$ might have no point of strict monotonicity on the Cantor set $\supp\nu$).
 Now arguing as in the proof of Theorem \ref{thm:dissonant-IFSs}, on one hand the phase measure of $\frac{1}{\nu(U)}h(\nu|_U)$ is $\delta_z$, and on the other hand it equals $\frac{1}{\nu(U)}\int_U \delta_{e(-t_0\log h'(x)) z} d\nu(x)$.
 The latter measure clearly cannot be atomic, so we have reached the desired contradiction. \end{proof}

 The facts on the spectrum $\Sigma(P,S)$ that emerged in the above proofs may find other applications, so we summarize them below.

 \begin{thm} Let $\mathcal{I}$ be a $C^{1+\e}$ IFS, $\mu$ a quasi-product measure for it, and $P$ the distribution generated by $\mu$. \begin{enumerate} \item Suppose that $\lambda(f)\nsim t_0$ for some $f\in\mathcal{I}$.
 Then $k/\log t_0\notin\Sigma(P,S)$ for any $k\in\mathbb{Z}\setminus\{0\}$.
 In particular, if $\lambda(f_1)\nsim \lambda(f_2)$ for $f_1,f_2\in\mathcal{I}$, then $\Sigma(P,S)=\{0\}$. \item If $\mathcal{I}$ is $C^\omega$ and totally non-linear or, more generally, if $\mathcal{I}$ has the property that for any limit diffeomorphism $g$, the conjugated IFS $g\mathcal{I}$ contains a map $h$ such that $h'$ is a local diffeomorphism, then $\Sigma(P,S)=\{0\}$. \end{enumerate} \end{thm}